 - about his or her physical safety, or if the meeting produces no resolution to the conflict, then the aggrieved party may initiate a grievance by following the steps outlined below. - 2.
-If the grievant is a faculty member, he or she will file a written complaint with the Director of Student Affairs.
+If the grievant is a faculty member, he or she will file a written complaint with the Associate Vice President for Student Affairs.
 If the grievant is a student, he or she will file a written complaint with the faculty member's department or division chair.
 In either case, both parties will receive a written acknowledgement of the complaint within five working days. - 3.
-The student and faculty member will meet with the Director of Student Affairs (or a designated staff member from Student Affairs) and the faculty member's chair.
+The student and faculty member will meet with the Associate Vice President for Student Affairs (or a designated staff member from Student Affairs) and the faculty member's chair.
 Both the faculty member and the student must be present, unless one party waives that right.
 This meeting will take place within five working days of the acknowledgement of the grievance. - 4.
-If the complaint remains unresolved after meeting with the department chair and the Director of Student Affairs, then within five working days of the meeting with the chair and the Director of Student Affairs, both the student and the faculty member will meet with either the Dean of the respective college (or academic administrator to whom the chair reports) if the grievant is a student, or with the Dean of Student Success if the grievant is a faculty member.
+If the complaint remains unresolved after meeting with the department chair and the Associate Vice President for Student Affairs, then within five working days of the meeting with the chair and the Associate Vice President for Student Affairs, both the student and the faculty member will meet with either the Dean of the respective college (or academic administrator to whom the chair reports) if the grievant is a student, or with the Vice President for Student Success if the grievant is a faculty member.
 Both the faculty member and the student must be present, unless one party waives that right. - 5.
-If the complaint remains unresolved after that meeting, it will then be heard within five working days by an ad hoc committee consisting of the faculty member's department or division chair, the Director of Student Affairs (or a designated staff member from Student Affairs), a member of the Student Government Association selected by the President of the Student Government Association, a member of the Faculty Senate selected by the Faculty Senate President, and a person selected by the non-grieving party from his or her peers.
-The chair of the committee will be the Director of Student Affairs (or the Dean of Student Success's designate) if the grievant is a faculty member, or the department chair if the grievant is a student.
+If the complaint remains unresolved after that meeting, it will then be heard within five working days by an ad hoc committee consisting of the faculty member's department or division chair, the Associate Vice President for Student Affairs (or a designated staff member from Student Affairs), a member of the Student Government Association selected by the President of the Student Government Association, a member of the Faculty Senate selected by the Faculty Senate President, and a person selected by the non-grieving party from his or her peers.
+The chair of the committee will be the Associate Vice President for Student Affairs (or the Vice President for Student Success's designate) if the grievant is a faculty member, or the department chair if the grievant is a student.
 The chair of the committee will ensure that the committee is formed appropriately and meets on schedule.
-After hearing from both sides in the dispute and examining whatever documentation has been provided by the parties involved, the ad hoc committee will make its recommendation in writing to either the Provost or the Dean of Student Success. as appropriate.
+After hearing from both sides in the dispute and examining whatever documentation has been provided by the parties involved, the ad hoc committee will make its recommendation in writing to either the Provost or the Vice President for Student Success, as appropriate.
 Both parties involved in the complaint should receive the written recommendation within three working days after the committee concludes its deliberations. - 6.
-The Provost or the Dean of Student Success will notify in writing both parties of his or her final decision to resolve the grievance within three working days of receiving the committee's recommendation.
+The Provost or the Vice President for Student Success will notify in writing both parties of his or her final decision to resolve the grievance within three working days of receiving the committee's recommendation.